dagleaves/python-package-template/README.md

-# Wolt Python Package Cookiecutter
+# Python Package Cookiecutter Template

 A [cookiecutter](https://cookiecutter.readthedocs.io/en/latest/README.html) (project template) for rapidly developing new open source Python packages.
 Best practices with all the modern bells and whistles included.